Factor modelling for high-dimensional functional time series: Theoretical Properties

-\end{theorem} \begin{remark} Theorem~\ref{thm:eigvec} implies that, as the factors become stronger with smaller $\delta,$ we obtain more efficient estimator for the factor loading space.
-When the dimension $p$ is fixed, the $\sqrt{n}$ rate is attained.
-When all factors are strong (i.e., $\delta=0$), $\sqrt{n}$ rate still retains, since the signal is as strong as the noise and hence enhancing $p$ will not affect the estimation efficiency, circumventing the phenomenon of ``curse of dimensionality".
+(ii) If Condition~\ref{con:white} holds, when all factors are strong (i.e., $\delta=0$), then the $\sqrt{n}$ rate is attained, since the signal is as strong as the noise and hence enlarging $p$ will not affect the estimation efficiency, circumventing the phenomenon of ``curse of dimensionality".
 For weak factors (i.e., $\delta>0$), the noise increases faster than the signal, and the increase in $p$ will result in a slower convergence rate. \end{remark}